Thanksgiving festivities come in all shapes and sizes -- and one common way to celebrate is with friends (A.K.A. Friendsgiving)!

 Say goodbye to formal seating assignments and awkward table conversations!

 Instead, keep your meal casual with Thanksgiving in a jar -- which you can pre-make before guests even arrive!

 Simply layer potatoes, greens, turkey, cranberry sauce, mashed potatoes and gravy in a mason jar, and dinner is served!
 (Let’s face it -- everything ends up getting mixed on your plate anyway.)

-ICE CREAM CONE CORNUCOPIA
+4. CRAFT AN ICE CREAM CONE CORNUCOPIA

 Besides making adorable decorations, these can just as easily double as yummy snacks!